games647/FastLogin/README.md

 ####Does the plugin have BungeeCord support?
 Yes it has.
 Just activate ipForward in your BungeeCord config and place the plugin in the plugins folder of Bukkit/Spigot and BungeeCord.
+Then you have fill your BungeeCord Id (from the Stats-Option in the BungeeCord config) into the whitelist file of your Bukkit/Spigot server.
+For security reasons, don't post this Id on Forums.

-This plugin will automatically detect if BungeeCord is running and so handle checks there.
+This plugin will automatically detect if BungeeCord is running and handle premium checks on BungeeCord.

 ####Could premium players have a premium UUID and Skin?
 Something like that is possible, but is not yet implemented.